Bluesberrys/portafolioApuntesInfo/readme.md

-# personal notes portfolio for collage class
+# personal notes portfolio for a collage class